-My inspection of chimneys is that of a Generalist and not a Specialist, and meets all industry standards.
-However, significant areas of chimney flues cannot be adequately viewed during a field inspection, as has been documented by the Chimney Safety Institute of America, which reported in 1992: "The inner reaches of a flue are relatively inaccessible, and it should not be expected that the distant oblique view from the top or bottom is adequate to fully document damage even with a strong light."
-Therefore, because my inspection of chimneys is limited to those areas that can be viewed without dismantling any portion of them, and does not include the use of specialized equipment, I will not guarantee their integrity.
-I recommend that all chimneys be video-scanned for deterioration or missing liners (see picture below) before the close of escrow.
+My chimney inspection is conducted as a Generalist, not a Specialist, and adheres to all industry standards.
+However, it’s important to note that significant areas of chimney flues are not fully visible during a standard field inspection.
+As the Chimney Safety Institute of America stated in 1992, "The inner reaches of a flue are relatively inaccessible, and it should not be expected that the distant oblique view from the top or bottom is adequate to fully document damage even with a strong light".

 UNLINED CHIMNEY IN NEED OF AN APPROVED LINER